Our products are made of 80—100% sheep’s wool, and need a few touches of love and care to continue with you through the years.

 Do not tumble dry (and how to dry sweaters)

-You may tumble dry it if you want to, but it will come out as something entirely else.
+You may tumble dry wool if you want to, but it will come out as something entirely else.
 That process is called felting, and is not what we are going for.

-Sweaters should not hang up to dry, as it’s weight will over-stretch it.
+Sweaters should not hang up to dry as its own weight will over-stretch it.
 We recommend laying it down, maybe across a washstand.

 You may also go completely rouge and hand wash your items.
-Just make sure the water is not above 40°C. We also recommend not to hand wash sweaters, since it can result in weird stretching.
+Just make sure the water is not above 40°C. We also recommend not to hand wash sweaters, since the gentle lapping of the washing machine actually tends to be more gentle than your own hands.

 Wool is naturally anti-bacterial, so most of the time it’s enough to air it out.
 You are the judge of when washing is necessary, but the less you wash it the better it is for both the product and the environment.